 .delay(for: 3, scheduler: DispatchQueue.main)

 That works correctly.
-If the initial data task publisher fails, the catch function runs and returns a new publisher, namely the very same data task publisher with a .delay attached to it.
+If the initial data task publisher fails with an error, the catch function runs and returns a new publisher, a Fail that publishes the very same error, with a .delay attached to it, to be handled by the .retry.
+If the data task publisher succeeds, the .catch is skipped, the .retry is skipped, and the value from the data task publisher passes on down the pipeline.